Performing a Rolling Upgrade on a Cluster

 Operating System Command RHEL $ sudo yum remove bigtop-jsvc bigtop-utils bigtop-tomcat hue-common sqoop2-client hbase-solr-doc solr-doc SLES $ sudo zypper remove bigtop-jsvc bigtop-utils bigtop-tomcat hue-common sqoop2-client hbase-solr-doc solr-doc Ubuntu or Debian $ sudo apt-get purge bigtop-jsvc bigtop-utils bigtop-tomcat hue-common sqoop2-client hbase-solr-doc solr-doc

-upgrade, you must restart all the Cloudera Manager Agents to force an update
+- Restart all the Cloudera Manager Agents to force an

 $ sudo service cloudera-scm-agent restart